Haaretz: History and ownership

 Haaretz was first published in 1918 as a newspaper sponsored by the British military government in Palestine.
 In 1919, it was taken over by a group of socialist-oriented Zionists, mainly from Russia.
-The newspaper was established on 18 June 1919 by a group of businessmen including the philanthropist Isaac Leib Goldberg, and initially, it was called Hadashot Ha'aretz ("News of the Land").
+The newspaper was established on 18 June 1919 by a group of businessmen including the philanthropist Isaac Leib Goldberg, initially called Hadashot Ha'aretz ("News of the Land").
 Later, the name was shortened to Haaretz.
 The literary section of the paper attracted leading Hebrew writers of the time.

 The newspaper was initially published in Jerusalem.
 From 1919 to 1922, the paper was headed by a succession of editors, among them Leib Yaffe.
 It was closed briefly due to a budgetary shortfall and reopened in Tel Aviv at the beginning of 1923 under the editorship of Moshe Glickson, who held the post for 15 years.
 The Tel Aviv municipality granted the paper financial support by paying in advance for future advertisements.

 Throughout the 1920s and 1930s, Haaretz's liberal viewpoint was to some degree associated with the General Zionist "A" faction, which later helped form the Progressive Party, though it was nonpartisan and careful not to espouse any specific party line.
 It was considered the most sophisticated of the Yishuv's dailies.

 Salman Schocken, a Jewish businessman who left Germany in 1934 after the Nazis had come to power, bought the paper in December 1935.
 Schocken was active in Brit Shalom, also known as the Jewish–Palestinian Peace Alliance, a body supporting co-existence between Jews and Arabs which was sympathetic to a homeland for both peoples.
 His son, Gershom Schocken, became the chief editor in 1939 and held that position until his death in 1990.